AllAroundD/ecommerce-front/README.md

 ## Usage

 See above to install.
-Application is also available [here] (https://ecommerce-store-dm.netlify.app/).
+Application is also available [here](https://ecommerce-store-dm.netlify.app/).
 There is an administration section for the Administrator to set up Categories, Sub Categories, Products.

 Users can:

 - register and login using email address.
 Email will be sent.